Diagnosis

 Cancer treatments

-Very few pheochromocytomas are cancerous.
-As such, research about the best treatments is limited.
+Very few pheochromocytomas are cancer.
+Because of this, research about the best treatments is limited.
 Treatments for cancerous tumors and cancer that has spread in the body, related to a pheochromocytoma, may include:

-• Radiation therapy that may relieve symptoms of tumors that have spread to the bone and are causing pain.
+• Radiation therapy.
+This treatment uses beams of intense energy to kill cancer cells.
+It may relieve symptoms of tumors that have spread to the bone and cause pain.

 Clinical trials